 Music Teachers' National Association's Young Composers Competition, and

 his Nocturne for Piano, Oboe and Bassoon was premiered on NPR.

-Jeremy is currently studying piano with Matti Raekallio
+Jeremy studied piano with Matti Raekallio

 on the Howard & Ethel B. Ross Scholarship, the Bruno Raikin

 Memorial Piano Scholarship, and the Van Cliburn Scholarship at The

 Q: How were you first introduced to music?

 Both of my parents are musicians.
 Some of my aunts, uncles, and